Western Side of Riverton:

 - PRIVATE RESIDENCE – McPHERSON HILL COTTAGE – 24 Moorhouse Terrace.
 This cottage built c1880 by a shepherd, Alexander McPherson, for his wife and large family.
 McPherson’s widow sold the land to the newly formed board of management in 1923 on which the hospital now stands.

 - Continuing west to the T-junction, turn right into James Street, passing Mallen Court on the left, named after distinguished medico Sir Leonard Mallen.
-Then turning right into Masters Street where the recent sub-division, JAMES MASTERS ESTATE, comprising 42 blocks, is are now being established.
+Then turning right into Masters Street where the recent sub-division, JAMES MASTERS ESTATE, comprising 42 blocks, is now being established.

 - Continue east along Masters Street to the 27 bed GILBERT VALLEY SENIOR CITIZENS’ HOME on the left, with it’s adjoining 17 units.